artemkrachulov/AKImageCropperView/README.md

 weak var delegate: AKImageCropperViewDelegate?
 ```

-The object that acts as the delegate of the cropper view.
+The object that acts as the delegate of the Cropper view.

 ## Methods